Jombaba/DataCleansing/README.md

 > df.isnull().sum()

-The total number of missing values is derived using the following code
+The total number of missing values is derived using the following code:

 > df.isnull().sum().sum()

 **_Output_**: 67

-To confirm whether or not the dataset was imported correctly, examine the first five (5) and the last five (5) records of the dataset.
+To confirm whether or not the dataset was imported correctly, examine the first five (5) and the last five (5) records of the dataset:

 > df.head(5)